teodoriu/test-iq/solutions.md

 ### Task #11
 Added the accuweather widget to the dashboard with Alpine.
 Created the accuweather blade and included it in dashboard.
 Wrote the JS code in accuweather.js

+### Task #11
+Implemented the users table with DataTables.
+Added the implementation on the same page as the one with livewire, for comparrison purposes.